redhat-cip/puppet-ceph/README.rst

 This module is currently in active development and must be considered unstable.

-It is being developped on Debian/Wheezy, using the Ceph package from Debian/Sid.
+It is being developped on Debian/Wheezy, targetting the Bobtail Ceph release.

 Features
 ========